 Four MPH programs: Epidemiology MPH, Executive MPH, Global Health MPH, or Urban Health MPH

 Flexible plan of study that allows you to customize your education to your career goals

-Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which is ranked #19 in the U.S. News & World Report 2020 rankings of the nation’s Best Graduate Schools and # 1 in Philadelphia and the surrounding region
+Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which was ranked by U.S. News & World Report as #1 in the Philadelphia region and #24 in the nation